-The model spy is a debug tool and not intended to be used in a productive application.
+The spies are debug tools and not not intended to be used in a productive application.
 So it might happen that this exercise does not work, or that you see additional exceptions in your log file, caused by the tool.

 If you are using a target platform, add the model spies plug-ins to your target platform.
-Otherwise the spies are not available to be integrated into your RCP application.
+Otherwise the spies cannot be integrated into your RCP application.

 Open the run configuration of your product via the